-OUTSTANDING EQUITY AWARDS AT END OF FISCAL 2019
+OUTSTANDING EQUITY AWARDS AT END OF FISCAL 2020

-The following table sets forth information about the number of outstanding equity awards held by our Executive Officers at April 27, 2019.
+The following table sets forth information about the number of outstanding equity awards held by our Executive Officers at May 2, 2020.
 No equity awards have been granted to Nick A. Caporella since the inception of the Company.

-Option Awards

-Name Number of Securities Underlying Unexercised Options (# Exercisable) Number of Securities Underlying Unexercised Options (# Unexercisable) Option Exercise Price (\$) Option Expiration Date

-Joseph G. Caporella 38,000 - 5.67 1 7/27/2020

-8,600 11,400 11.56 1 8/26/2024
+Option Awards Number of Securities Number of Securities Underlying Underlying Option Option Unexercised Options Unexercised Options Exercise Expiration Name (# Exercisable) (# Unexercisable) Price (\$) Date Joseph G. Caporella 8,600 11,400 $9.94^{1}$ 8/26/2024 3,000 $35.97^{2}$ 3/24/2029 George R. Bracken 6,450 8,550 $9.94^{1}$ 8/26/2024

-- 3,000 35.97 2 3/24/2029

-George R. Bracken 8,000 - 5.67 1 7/27/2020

-6,450 8,550 11.56 1 8/26/2024

 - Options granted under the Company's Special Option Plan are exercisable for a ten-year period and vest in relatively equal amounts at approximately 16-month intervals.
 The exercise price can be reduced and the vesting schedule can be accelerated if the optionee purchases and maintains ownership of shares of Common Stock and the Company achieves performance objectives as determined by the Board.
-Based upon these factors, full vesting can occur from 64 to 104 months after issuance and the exercise price can range from 50% to 7% of the initial grant price if the options are held until the final vesting date. - Under the Company's KEEP plan, participants receive a grant equal to 50% of the number of shares of the Company's common stock purchased on the open market.
+Based upon these factors, full vesting can occur from 64 to 104 months after issuance and the exercise price can range from 50% to 7% of the initial grant price if the options are held until the final vesting date. - Under the Company's KEEP plan, participants receive a grant equal to 50% of the number of shares of the Company's Common Stock purchased on the open market.
 KEEP options are granted at an initial exercise price of 60% of the purchase price of the shares acquired, and such price is reduced to the par value of the Common Stock over a six-year vesting period.

-OPTION EXERCISES AND STOCK VESTED IN FISCAL 2019
+OPTION EXERCISES AND STOCK VESTED IN FISCAL 2020

-There were no stock options exercised by Executive Officers during Fiscal 2019.
+The following table sets forth all stock options exercised and the value received upon exercise by the Executive Officers during Fiscal 2020.